 Sec.
 2034.
 Section 15 of An Act To provide for the abatement of nuisances in the District of Columbia by the Commissioners of said District, and for other purposes, approved April 14, 1906 (34 Stat.
-114; D.C.
+115; D.C.
 Official Code § 42-3131.15), is amended by adding a new subsection (d) to read as follows:

-“(d) The District may appeal a decision of the Real Property Tax Appeals Commission to the Superior Court of the District of Columbia within 2 months after the date of the written decision or receipt of the written decision, which is later.”.
+“(d) The District, through the Office of the Attorney General, may appeal a decision of the Real Property Tax Appeals Commission to the Superior Court of the District of Columbia within 2 months after receipt of the written decision.”.

 SUBTITLE E. LOCAL RENT SUPPLEMENT PROGRAM